fix wall/lj93 command

 No information about this fix is written to binary restart files.

-The fix_modify energy option is supported by this fix to add the energy of interaction between atoms and each wall to the system's potential energy as part of thermodynamic output.
+The fix_modify virial option is supported by this fix to add the contribution due to the interaction between atoms and each wall to the system’s virial as part of thermodynamic output.
 The default is virial no

 This fix computes a global scalar energy and a global vector of forces, which can be accessed by various output commands.
 Note that the scalar energy is the sum of interactions with all defined walls.
 If you want the energy on a per-wall basis, you need to use multiple fix wall commands.
 The length of the vector is equal to the number of walls defined by the fix.
 Each vector value is the normal force on a specific wall.
 Note that an outward force on a wall will be a negative value for lo walls and a positive value for hi walls.
 The scalar and vector values calculated by this fix are “extensive”.